 In the VPN industry, you will find many VPN services within the $3.00 to $5.00 per month price range for a yearly package plan.
 However, there are some on the far end of the spectrum, which charges more than $8.00 per month, like ExpressVPN.

-Likewise, look for trial versions and money back period to test the service.
+Likewise, look for trial versions and a money-back period to test the service.
 This will allow you to check if the VPN is right for you.

 There are various other factors that you can consider while choosing a VPN.
 For me, the above six pointers are enough to judge if the VPN is right for you.

 Trustpilot is a great place to start your research.
 User reviews on the website provide real-time feedback with great insights.
-Similarly, making use of the money back period and trial period is another way of evaluating a VPN and testing its features.
+Similarly, making use of the money-back period and the trial period is another way of evaluating a VPN and testing its features.

 Do you think the above list was helpful?
-Do you use other parameters to choose a VPN?
+Do you use other parameters to choose a VPN Service?
 Let us know in the comments below.